mia-platform/documentation/docs/development_suite/deploy/configure-github-actions.md

 ### Projects created before v10.8.0

-For projects already created before the specified version, you need to subscribe to provider events, manually.
+For projects already created before the specified version, you need to subscribe to provider events manually.
 To do this you can use the GitHub interface or the API.

 Here's an example of a deployments_status subscription